 Franklin Delano Roosevelt Memorial

 The memorial presents the story of Roosevelt’s 4 terms in office.
-There are statues, fountains and peaceful alcoves in red-granite rooms over 7.5 acres on the southwest side of the Tidal Basin.
+There are statues, fountains and peaceful alcoves in red-granite rooms, spread over 7.5 acres on the southwest side of the Tidal Basin.
 It is a unique memorial to the longest-serving US president (1933 to 1945).
 The 2-term limit for US Presidents became law shortly after his death.

 Thomas Jefferson Memorial